willroberts/rogue-spear-2020/README.md

 ## Playing Online

-Rainbow Six and Rogue Spear never supported dedicated servers.
+Rainbow Six and Rogue Spear unfortunately do not support dedicated servers.
 They originally used matchmaking services such as MSNZone and MPlayer.com for peer-to-peer connections.
 Playing online also requires at least two players to be connected before the game will start.

 You can host a game from the multiplayer menu and allow someone to connect to your LAN IP (on port 2346).
 However, since LAN IPs aren't Internet-accessible, we need to use a third-party service for getting clients to your server.